At present, we don't fully understand all of the ways that pigeons find their way home from distant points.

 It is important to note that just a 2 to 5 degree deviation in navigation from 200 miles could mean the loss of your prize birds.

-To access this chart, you will need to sign up.
+To access these charts, you will need to sign up.
 You will be guided through a secure payment process using your credit card and will then be granted immediate access to all of the information for a full year.

 One year's subscription = $35.00 Canadian.